p-argento/uni/DDAM/DDAM Lectures.md

 ❏ Lesson 12 - 27/10/2024: Machine learning on DFs
 ❏ Lesson 13 - 30/10/2024: laboratory on MLlib (DataFrames)

+> I decided to use the slides and lectures on sobigdataacademy for revision

-# 1. Distributed Computing and Hadoop
+# Lesson 1 - Distributed Computing and Hadoop
 25/09/24

 *outline*